Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 <p align="center"><img src="10.png" height="175"></p>

-Figure: Images of jurkat cells in each stage of cell cycle
+Figure: Images of jurkat cells in each stage of the cell cycle.

 <b>Results:</b>

 <p align="center"><img src="11.png" height="400"></p>

-Figure: Predictions results of trained convolutional neural network on 30,000 images.
-98% accuracy is achieved.
+Figure: Prediction results of trained convolutional neural network on 30,000 images.
+98% accuracy is achieved, a 6% improvement over the baseline model, which used a traditional machine learning model (not a deep neural network).

 ## Challenges of Machine Learning Approaches in Bioinformatics